multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

         let paths = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask) return paths[0]
     }
 ```

 - NSObject is what's called a universal base class for all Cocoa Touch classes.
 That means all UIKit classes ultimately come from NSObject
 - indexPath.item rather than indexPath.row
-- round the cell amd i,age

 ``` swift
  cell.imageView.layer.borderColor = UIColor(white: 0, alpha: 0.3).cgColor